And welcome back to the EIB network to the Russian Limbaugh program.

 I mean, you get credit without having to cough up your real ID.

-Uh you get into the uh University of California on a residence lower tuition where a citizen from uh to Arizona, say, is uh gonna pay a lot higher.
+You get into the University of California on a resident's lower tuition where a citizen from Arizona, say, is going to pay a lot higher.

 The list is endless of the subsidies we give for people to break into our country.

-I bet it will be this legislative session in California, maybe other states, in which there'll be a bill introduced to make it illegal to impersonate an illegal.
+I bet it will be this legislative session in California and maybe other states, in which there'll be a bill introduced to make it illegal to impersonate an illegal.

 Because the benefits are so great to be an illegal, I think some citizens are going to be saying, I'd like to get a credit card without telling you who I am.